Missing Resident Student Notification Policy & Procedure

 Student Contact Information

 Residential students have the opportunity to identify an individual who will be contacted by UNM not later than 24 hours after the time that the student is determined to be missing.
-The contact person may be a parent, legal guardian or other person of the student’s choosing, except if the student is under 18 years of age and is not emancipated, UNM must notify a parent or legal guardian not later than 24 hours after the time that the student is determined to be missing.
+The contact person may be a parent, legal guardian or other person of the student’s choosing.
+If the student is under 18 years of age and is not emancipated, UNM must also notify a parent or legal guardian not later than 24 hours after the time that the student is determined to be missing.
 Student contact information is held confidential and is accessible only to authorized UNM officials and law enforcement involved in a missing person investigation.
-Students living in UNM residence halls can register their confidential contact information, or make any changes to previously registered information, through Residence Life and Student Housing.
-Students residing in Greek housing can register their confidential contact information through the Greek Life Office of UNM Student Activities Center.
+Students living in UNM residence halls can register their confidential contact information, or make any changes to previously registered information, through Residence Life and Student Housing (505) 277-2606.
+Students living in the ACC Properties (Casas del Rio 505-277-1619 and Lobo Village 505-925-5575) can register their confidential contact information, or make changes to previously registered information, through their respective residence hall front desk.
+Students residing in Greek housing can register their confidential contact information through the Greek Life Office of UNM Student Activities Center (505) 277-4706.
 Students are responsible for ensuring that their contact information is up-to-date and accurate.

 Missing Student Notification Procedures

-UNM students, employees or other individuals who have reason to believe that a residential student is missing should immediately report their concerns to the UNM Police Department.
+UNM students, employees or other individuals who have reason to believe that a residential student is missing should immediately report their concerns to the UNM Police Department (505) 277-2241, within 24 hours of determination that a student is missing.
 If the Residence Life and Student Housing Office, Greek Life Office or other department receives a report of a missing student, UNM Police Department should be notified immediately.
 The UNM Police Department will, as appropriate, engage staff from Residence Life and Student Housing and other UNM departments in immediate efforts to locate the student.
 These efforts may include but are not limited to:

 • Contacting the student via his or her telephone and/or email.